 Sector-specific cybersecurity measures have been made mandatory by regulators for some regulated businesses.
-For instance, in the banking sector, the RBI requires banks to undertake certain security measures, including, inter alia, logical access controls to data, systems, application software, utilities, telecommunication lines, libraries and system software; using the proxy server type of firewall; using secured socket layer (SSL) for server authentication; and encrypting sensitive data, such as passwords, in transit within the enterprise itself.
+For instance, in the banking sector, the RBI requires banks to undertake certain security measures, including, among other things, logical access controls to data, systems, application software, utilities, telecommunication lines, libraries and system software; using the proxy server type of firewall; using secured socket layer (SSL)

+for server authentication; and encrypting sensitive data, such as passwords, in transit within the enterprise itself.
 The RBI specifically mandates that connectivity between the gateway of the bank and the computer system of the member bank should be achieved using a leased line network (and not through the internet) with an appropriate data encryption standard and that 128-bit SSL encryption must be used as a minimum level of security.
-The RBI also requires payment aggregators to implement data security standards and best practices like PCI-DSS, PA-DSS, latest encryption standards, transport channel security, etc. as per the Guidelines on Regulation of Payment Aggregators and Payment Gateways.
+The RBI also requires payment aggregators to implement data security standards and best practices such as PCI-DSS, PA-DSS, the latest encryption standards, transport channel security, etc as per the Guidelines on Regulation of Payment Aggregators and Payment Gateways.
+The Master Directions on Cyber Resilience and Digital Payment Security Controls for Nonbank Payment System Operators, released by RBI in July 2024, also mandate obtaining PCI-DSS certification and compliance with PCI-DSS guidelines for payment system operators storing card data.